 Transfer curricula information has been compiled to help the many College of the Canyons students who intend to transfer to another college or university.
 Each institution of higher learning has its own requirements for admission and for junior standing.
 To prepare for continued education, a student must decide which college the student will attend and learn the requirements of that particular college.
 These requirements can be found in the catalog of that institution.
 A catalog file is available in the Transfer Center and the Library.
-Students should also consult the California Articulation data base- Assist (www.
-ASSIST.
-Org).
+Students should also consult the California Articulation data base-ASSIST (www.
+Assist.org).
 A university may be made up of a number of colleges.
 The college in which one will do work depends upon the field of study or major.
 This means that in any institution of higher learning it will be necessary for a student to fulfill three types of requirements: First, the general university requirements for graduation; second, those set up by the college under which the major department is classified; and third, those set up by the department in which a student majors.
 While attending College of the Canyons, a student who plans to transfer to a four-year college or university should take the courses required by the institution the student is preparing to attend.
 Since each institution numbers its courses differently, the student must study the course descriptions at both colleges to see if they are equivalent.
 The student is advised to seek counseling assistance as early as possible in planning transfer to a four-year institution.
 The student should take care in observing the application deadlines that are published by the various institutions.
 For help on which courses meet transfer requirements for specific majors at various four-year colleges and universities, please see a College of the Canyons counselor.

-2002-2003 INTERSEGMENTAL GENERAL EDU-CATION TRANSFER CURRICULUM (IGETC) (FOR TRANSFER TO CSU AND UC)
+2003-2004 INTERSEGMENTAL GENERAL EDUCATION TRANSFER CURRICULUM (IGETC) (FOR TRANSFER TO CSU AND UC)

-Completion of all the requirements in the Intersegmental General Education Transfer Curriculum (IGETC) will permit a student to transfer from a community college to a campus in either the California State University or University of California (i.e., College of Letters & Science, etc.) system without the need, after transfer, to take additional lower-division, general education courses to satisfy campus general education requirements.
+Completion of all the requirements in the Intersegmental General Education Transfer Curriculum (IGETC) will permit a student to transfer from a community college to a campus in either the California State University or University of California system without the need, after transfer, to take additional lower-division, general education courses to satisfy campus general education requirements.
+IGETC may be an inappropriate option for some UC campus majors.

 The course requirements for all areas must be completed before the IGETC can be certified.
-All courses must be completed with grades of C or better.
+All courses must be completed with grades of C or better (C- grades are not allowed).
 Certification of IGETC is not automatic; you must request certification with your final transcript request from Admissions and Records.
-The first term that course can be applied to this plan is indicated by the semester and year (F00).
+The first term that a course can be applied to this plan is indicated by the semester and year (F00).
 For example, F00 indicates Fall 2000, which is the first term this course can be applied